BKA Act partly unconstitutional: incompatible with fundamental right to informational self-determination

 Points of criticism of the BKA Act by the Federal Constitutional Court

-The court states (1 BvR 1160/19) that some of the challenged regulations interfere with the complainants' fundamental right to informational self-determination.
-These interferences require a legal basis that meets the constitutional requirements of proportionality.
+The court found (1 BvR 1160/19) that some of the challenged provisions interfered with the complainants' fundamental right to Informational self-determination intervene.
+These interventions require a legal basis that meets the constitutional requirements of proportionality.

 Storage of data in the police information network

 The court also criticizes the fact that § 18 para.
 1 no. 2 in conjunction with § 13 para.
 3. § 13 para.
 3, § 29 BKAG lacks a clear storage threshold and an appropriate regulation on the storage period.
 The storage of personal data must be justified by specific factual indications, which is not sufficiently standardized in the current law.
-In addition, there is a lack of a mature concept for the storage period, so that the deletion of data is not sufficiently guaranteed.
+In addition, a mature concept for the storage period is missing, so that the Deletion of data is not sufficiently guaranteed.

 Reading tip: ECJ ruling on GDPR fines - what discretion does a data protection authority have?